 When it comes to Linux, the desktop environment is a big deal.

-A desktop environment makes up the graphical user interface (GUI) along with a set of applications that you get on your Linux distribution.
+A desktop environment makes up the graphical user interface (GUI) and a set of applications you get on your Linux distribution.

 You can go through our article explaining what a desktop environment is.

 Choosing a good desktop environment can help you improve productivity, workflow, ease of use, and overall experience.